molily/molily.de/_posts/2020-11-21-testing-angular.md

 return of(`Translation for ${key}`);
 ```

-This Observable emits one “next” value and completes immediately.
+This Observable emits one value and completes immediately.
 This mimics the first case in which the Service has already loaded the translations.

 We merely need to call `detectChanges`.
 Angular calls `TranslatePipe`’s `transform` method, which calls `FakeTranslateService`’s `get`.
 The Observable emits the translation right away and `transform` passes it through.